| Title: | Calculating Optimum Sampling Effort in Community Ecology |

 method |

-If the method is "power", then the power curves for the different values
+If method = "power", power curves for different values of m, with the

-The value of the selected 'm', 'n' and the corresponding component of variation are presented in all methods.
+The selected values of m, n, and the corresponding component of variation

 Edlin Guerra-Castro ([email protected]), Arturo Sanchez-Porras